The Mathematics Behind Valomapped

 - Replay the pick/ban phase step-by-step in chronological order

-- At each step, calculate what the optimal choice would have been from available maps
+- At each step, calculate the greedy Elo recommendation from the available maps

-- Track cumulative Elo lost across the entire veto phase
+- Accumulate the local Elo-gap differences across the veto phase

 - Store analysis results for aggregation and visualization